wsafight/fixi/README.md

 This config object has the following properties:

+* `trigger` - The event that triggered the request
 * `method` - The HTTP Method that is going to be used
 * `action` - The URL that the request is going to be issued to
 * `headers` - An Object of name/value pairs to be sent as HTTP Request Headers